Cache Me If You Can: Capacitated Selfish Replication Games in Networks: Hierarchical networks

-It remains to establish statement 1 for any node $k$ in the subtree rooted at $u$.
-We again separate into two cases.
-Let $y$ be the child of $x$ that is an ancestor of $j$ (see Figure~\ref{fig:examples}(c)).
+To establish the first statement or any node $k$ in the subtree rooted at $u$ we consider two cases.
+Let $y$ be the child of $x$ that is an ancestor of $j$ (see Figure~\ref{fig:examples}).
 In the first case, we let $k$ be in the subtree rooted at $y$.
-Then, by our choice of $i$, we have
+Then, by our choice of $i$, it is true that